Alohomora

 Read More

-"Students are now more aware of diverse career options and actively exploring their interests.
-They openly ask questions and engage in discussions without hesitation.
-Through sessions and activities, as a teacher, I have also gained insights into fields like Coding and Beauty & Wellness, which has increased my confidence in guiding students.
-The career manual has been a useful tool in structuring sessions and facilitating open conversations."
+“Students are now much more aware of diverse career options and openly explore their interests.
+They ask questions, participate actively, and think more confidently about their futures.
+Through the sessions, I also learned about newer fields like Coding and Beauty & Wellness, which improved my own confidence in guiding them.
+The career manual has been a very useful tool in making conversations around careers more engaging, structured, and meaningful.”

 GSSS Gochhi, Beri, Jhajjar